Well Sh*t

 It’s the exhale after the collapse.

-And maybe you don’t know your answer yet.
-Maybe you’re still unraveling.
+If you are reading this and you don’t know your answer yet or maybe you’re still unraveling.

 Good.